cryptpad/blog/source/_posts/Exciting-news.md

 Our team is going to expand from 3 full time developers, to 60.
 This is also going to give us more time to polish up some features we've been waiting to announce:

-* offline support, so that you can continue to use pads with your friends, whether you have an internet connection or not
+* New serverless architecture, all you need to do is connect to the internet and the NSA will collect your data automatically
-* total encryption, including metadata.
-Cryptpad will be completely anonymous, since it will be primarily offline, we won't have access to information about your location or activity
+* Total encryption, including metadata.
+Cryptpad will be completely anonymous, since it will be primarily offline, we won't have access to information about your location or activity.
+We'll be handing this off to the NSA's best cryptanalysts and mathematicians.
-* full text search on encryped data, using quantum homomorphic encryption.
+* Full text search on encryped data, using quantum homomorphic encryption.
 Find everything all the time, in real time, with friends or alone
+* We will slowly rewrite our codebase in Rust-lang over the next several months
+* We will offer a new service to recover lost pads.
+If you've ever sent the link to the pad in an email, the NSA will be able to access the pad for you
 * All of this is going to become available under the more permissive _MIT License_.
 It will continue to be open source, but we hope this will drive more adoption in the business sector, even among enterprises which adhere to the _proprietary software_ business model

 We've been preparing this deal for some time, but we haven't been able to talk about it while it was still under negotiation.